-Individuals on their own or groups of individuals from corporations and community organizations, all volunteer at SARRC.
-Please consider any of the following types of opportunities when considering how you or your organization might best volunteer:
+Individuals on their own or groups of individuals from companies and community organizations are welcome to volunteer at SARRC.
+Please consider any of the following types of opportunities when considering how you or your company might best volunteer:

 - Campus improvement projects: Includes activities such as gardening or painting